-The application fee for the 2022-2023 Certificate Program is $2,500 and includes payment of the September and January workshops.
-This fee also includes program materials, faculty and peer mentoring on your Action Learning Project (ALP), some meals, and networking activities.
+The application fee for the 2022-2023 Certificate Program was $2,500 and included payment of the September and January workshops.
+This fee also included program materials, faculty, and peer mentoring on your Action Learning Project (ALP), some meals, and networking activities.

 Upon successful completion of the certificate program, participants will have enhanced their abilities to:

 - Develop and enhance regional and national networks of professional peer groups, in addition to understanding the specialty groups available for membership;